prplecake/jrgnsn.net/_posts/2020-08-17-Status-update,-August-2020.md

 [3]:https://min.io

-While keeping in mind all of the projects I've started that are *nowhere near* complete, I'm been thinking about future projects.
+While keeping in mind all the projects I've started that are *nowhere near* complete, I'm been thinking about future projects.
 It's been a few years since I've been wanting to create a recipe manager for myself.
 I've tried using [Paprika 3][4], [Cookbook for Nextcloud][5], among